New Hampshire Layoffs — November 2011

 | Sodexo, Inc. (Provided mgmnt srvcs for Chunky Cinema & Pub) | Nashua | 212 |

-The biggest impact was at Sodexo, Inc. (Provided mgmnt srvcs for Chunky Cinema & Pub) at its Nashua facility, reporting 212 affected workers.
+The most significant filing came from Sodexo, Inc. (Provided mgmnt srvcs for Chunky Cinema & Pub) at its Nashua facility, reporting 212 affected workers.

 Trend & Outlook